Chauvin gets 21 years for violating Floyd’s civil rights

 “I really don’t know why you did what you did,” Magnuson said.
 “To put your knee on a person’s neck until they expired is simply wrong. … Your conduct is wrong and it is offensive.”

 Magnuson, who earlier this year presided over the federal trial and convictions of three other officers at the scene, blamed Chauvin alone for what happened.
-Chauvin was by far the senior officer present, and rebuffed questions from one of the others about whether Floyd should be turned on his side.
+Chauvin was by far the senior officer present as police tried to arrest Floyd while responding to a 911 call accusing him of using a counterfeit $20 bill to buy cigarettes.
+And Chauvin rebuffed questions from one of the other officers about whether Floyd should be turned on his side.

 “You absolutely destroyed the lives of three young officers by taking command of the scene,” Magnuson said.